thelfer/tfel/docs/web/glossary.md

 This entry describes the shear modulus of an isotropic material.

-* alternative names: ShearModulus
 * units:
   *SI: Pa
 * type: scalar

 # The `ShearModulus12` entry

-This entry describes le module de cisaillement d'un matériau orthotrope relatif aux première et deuxième directions d'orthotropie.

-* alternative names: ShearModulus12
+This entry describes the shear moduls between the first and second directions of orthotropy.

 * units:
   *SI: Pa
 * type: scalar

 # The `ShearModulus13` entry

-This entry describes le module de cisaillement d'un matériau orthotrope relatif aux première et troisième directions d'orthotropie.

-* alternative names: ShearModulus13
+This entry describes the shear moduls between the first and third directions of orthotropy.

 * units:
   *SI: Pa
 * type: scalar

 # The `ShearModulus23` entry

-This entry describes le module de cisaillement d'un matériau orthotrope relatif aux deuxième et troisième directions d'orthotropie.

-* alternative names: ShearModulus23
+This entry describes the shear moduls between the second and third directions of orthotropy.

 * units:
   *SI: Pa
 * type: scalar

 # The `SolidSwelling` entry

-This entry describes un gonflement imposé dû à des produits de fission solides.
+This entry describes swelling du to solid fission products.

-* alternative names: SolidSwelling
 * units:
 no units specified
 * type: scalar

-## Notes

-L'utilisation de ce nom pour imposer un gonflement n'est pas obligatoire

 # The `SpecificHeat` entry

 This entry describes the specific heat.

-* alternative names: SpecificHeat
 * units:
   *SI: J.kg^{-1}.K^{-1}
 * type: scalar

 # The `SphericalStress` entry

-This entry describes les contraintes exprimées dans le repère sphérique.
+This entry describes the stress in a spherical frame.

-* alternative names: SphericalStress
 * units:
   *SI: Pa
 * type: tensor

 # The `Strain` entry

-This entry describes la déformation.
+This entry describes the strain tensor.

-* alternative names: Strain
 * units:
 no units specified
 * type: tensor